Carl Sandburg High School: Activities

 In early December 2008, the Sandburg Marching Eagles were selected to perform in the 56th Presidential Inaugural Parade in Washington, D.C., and the color guard was also displayed with a performance.
-The Carl Sandburg Marching Eagles were also chosen to perform during half-time in the 2016 Sugar Bowl in New Orleans, Louisiana as well as the Sugar Bowl New Year's Eve Parade.
-Additionally the group performed in the Waikiki Holiday Parade in Hawaii, November 2019.
+The Carl Sandburg Marching Eagles were also chosen to perform during half-time in the 2016 Sugar Bowl in New Orleans, Louisiana as well as the Sugar Bowl New Year's Eve Parade; the Waikiki Holiday Parade in Hawaii, November 2019; and the London New Year’s Day Parade in London, England in January 2024.

 Carl Sandburg High School also has three levels of orchestras directed by Dr. Linda Nussbaum.
 In order from most to least advanced, they are Symphony, Philharmonic, and Concert Orchestra.
 The department is also home to the co-curricular Quartet Furioso, a group consisting of the four most prestigious players in the Symphony Orchestra.

 The school currently has five curricular choirs and one co-curricular a capella group.
 Directed by Ms. Nicole Denofrio, they include: Freshman Choir, Concert Choir, Cantabile, Bel Canto, and Chorale (formerly Varsity Singers).
 Chamber Singers (also Accidentals and Eloquence), is an eighteen-member a cappella group that performs at many locations around the community, occasionally alongside the Quartet Furioso and cnrplug.

 The District also has a Relay For Life event that donates money towards the American Cancer Society.
 In 2011, the Relay For Life of District 230 raised nearly $413,000.
 This placed them first in the state of youth events and boosted the event to the second largest all-youth event in the country.
 This second in the nation was only behind one large university, Virginia Tech.
 The Relay has been going on for the past 14 years and was the first event of its kind in the country.